cfchris.com

 Platform Independence

-One of the key advantages of Java is its platform independence.
-Once you write a Java program, it can run on any device that has a Java Virtual Machine (JVM) installed.
-This “write once, run anywhere” feature makes Java suitable for developing applications for various platforms.
+One of the key features of Java is its platform independence.
+Java programs can run on any device that has a Java Virtual Machine (JVM) installed, regardless of the underlying operating system.
+This makes Java applications highly portable and accessible across different platforms.

 Career Opportunities